ThetaHacks/thetahacks.github.io/README.md

 # ThetaHacks I Official Website

-The official site for ThetaHacks, a digitel high school hackathon located online.
+The official site for ThetaHacks, a digital high school hackathon located online.

 ThetaHacks I will be a 24-hour online hackathon from January 15-18, 2021, with teams of up to four persons.
 Please sign up before January 1.